morganthomas/winning-arguments/winning-arguments.md

 What is knowledge?
 One long-standing, once-popular theory goes back to Socrates in the *Theaetetus*.
 This theory states that knowledge is justified true belief.
 In other words, for all statements **A**, I know **A** if and only if **A** is true, I believe **A**, and my belief in **A** is justified.

+Nowadays, this theory is widely believed to have been debunked by Gettier, with his famous "Gettier cases."

 TODO

 ## Meaning